YokoStudio/space-doc/docs/Get start/What's Yoko Space.md

 ---
-sidebar_position: 3
+sidebar_position: 1
+title: What's Yoko Space
+slug: What's_Yoko_Space

 ---

-# Create a Blog Post
+# What's Yoko Space

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...